 Elisabeth Pilkington grew up in the Lancashire countryside of the UK, near the industrial town of St Helens, an area which was transformed by four generations of Pilkington Brothers into the Mecca of the UK’s flat-glass production.
 The family had distinguished forebears: a Pilkington crusader ancestor is believed to have died on his way to Jerusalem and is presumed buried in the Olt Valley of what is now Romania; Dr. Richard Pilkington, an important theologian involved in the early stages of the 16th-century Protestant Reformation, who is commemorated in a stained-glass window in the dining hall of St John’s College, Cambridge; Elisabeth’s maternal grandfather who established the Bristol and London-based art business - Frost & Reed-, one of the oldest art galleries in the UK.

-At the outbreak of WWII, Elisabeth served her country for two years as a Red Cross nurse in a Manchester army hospital and then followed some Social Science studies at the London School of Economics.
-The School had been evacuated to Cambridge for the duration of the war, and it was at this time that she met the young Romanian postgraduate student and diplomat, Ion Raţiu, who was studying for a second degree in Economics on a British Council Scholarship, following his refusal to return to Marshall Antonescu’s Nazi aligned Romania in 1941.
+At the beginning of the Second World War, Elisabeth served her country for two years as a Red Cross nurse in a Manchester army hospital and then followed Social Science studies at the London School of Economics.
+The university had been evacuated to Cambridge during the war.
+It was at this time that she met the young Romanian postgraduate student and diplomat, Ion Raţiu, who was studying for a second degree in Economics on a British Council Scholarship, following his refusal to return to Marshall Antonescu’s Nazi aligned Romania in 1941.

 The couple got married at the Savoy Chapel in London’s West End in 1945.
 Elisabeth immediately took the Romanian citizenship, fully willing to accompany her husband back to post-war Romania to campaign in the 1946 general election.
 But Ion, who had already shown disturbing signs of tuberculosis prior to their marriage, collapsed in the autumn of 1946 and entered a sanatorium in Davos, Switzerland.
-Here they were joined by their first son, Indrei, born in 1946, and shortly afterwards, in 1948, their second son Nicolae was born.
+Their two sons were born here: Indrei, in 1946 and Nicolae, in 1948.
 Meanwhile, Elisabeth entered fully into the spirit of a Romanian household.
-She learned Romanian, and patiently practised the art of preparing Romanian culinary specialities for a demanding circle of guests and relatives.
+She learned Romanian, and patiently practised the art of preparing Romanian culinary dishes for a demanding circle of guests and relatives.
 She eventually developed her culinary interests into a multi-faceted business: from a successful catering business, “Mary Feast” became a successful cookery school.
 Elisabeth also edited and wrote a number of successful cookbooks.

 Besides her family life, she found time to apply her social science skills working full-time as an almoner (social worker) for a leading London hospital.
 As her sons grew up and left home for boarding school in the English countryside, Elisabeth became increasingly interested in mental health conditions within her own London community of Kensington and Chelsea.
 After further study and a growing commitment to her local community’s mental health services, she was eventually elected Chairman of Kensington & Chelsea “Mind” – a leading British mental health service provider.